sergejey/majordomo-doc/content/ru/docs/_index.md

 ---

 {{% pageinfo %}}
 This is a placeholder page that shows you how to use this template site.
+Test.
 {{% /pageinfo %}}

 This section is where the user documentation for your project lives - all the